-While the United States government prosecuted Volkswagen for this fraud — the company plead guilty and will pay a $15 billion settlement — Canadian law enforcers have done next to nothing.
+While the United States government prosecuted Volkswagen for this fraud — the company pleaded guilty and will pay a $15 billion settlement — Canadian law enforcers have done next to nothing.

 That’s why in June 2017, Ecojustice lawyers, representing the executive directors of Environmental Defence and the Canadian Association of Physicians for the Environment (CAPE) applied to open four investigations into Volkswagen’s importation, marketing, approval and sale of diesel cars equipped with the illegal emissions-cheating software.